JnyJny/articles/c/pointers/article.md

 ```
     Variable    Address    Value
     ┌────────┬──────────┬────────┐
-    │ int *p │  0x4000  │ 0x0000 │─ ─ ▸ NOWHERE
+    │ int *p │  0x4000  │ 0x0000 │─ ─ ▸ address zero
-    └────────┴──────────┴────────┘      (SIGSEGV if
+    └────────┴──────────┴────────┘      (no-access page)
-                                         you try)
 ```

+NULL is typically a macro for zero, and address zero in your [process's address space][address-space] is deliberately mapped with no read or write permissions.
+Try to dereference it and the hardware raises a fault, the operating system delivers a [SIGSEGV signal][signals] to your process, and that's the end of that.
+The _why_ of address zero being special is a topic for when we talk about [memory layout][address-space] -- for now, just know that NULL means "points to a place you're not allowed to touch."

 [Sir Tony Hoare][hoare] called null references his "billion-dollar mistake" and he's probably being modest about the dollar amount.
-A NULL pointer dereference will crash your program.
-The operating system will send your process a [SIGSEGV signal][signals] and that's the end of that.

 The good news is that NULL is something you can _check_ for: